KevinRebakure/KevinRebakure/README.md

 ## 💪 Other things I find interesting
 - 📫 How to reach me: kevinrebakure@gmail.com
 - 😂 Fun fact: In movies, I like complicated characters
-- 🎹 I love music by heart 🎸 Ask me to play something for you on a piano or a guitar 🎶
+- 🎹 I love music by heart ❤️ Ask me to play something for you on guitar 🎸 or piano 🎹